Timeline of the COVID-19 pandemic in New York City: July 2020

 Health experts noted that the effectiveness of contact tracing in preventing resurgence would depend on careful monitoring of hospitalizations and targeted testing of high-risk populations to screen for asymptomatic carriers.
 The city's COVID hospitalizations fell below 700, the lowest levels since mid-March, but more cases were reported in the age group between 21 and 30.

 Plans to open indoor dining during the Phase 3 reopening were postponed due to the heightened risks posed by customers refusing to wear face masks and the uncertain role of air conditioning for COVID spread.
-Indoor dining in other states has resulted in superspreading at certain venues.
+Indoor dining in other states had resulted in superspreading at certain venues.
 To compensate in part, outdoor space was expanded by shutting down certain areas to create more space for outdoor dining.
 Plans to reopen museums in Phase 4 were also postponed.

 The governor's office announced that malls would be allowed to reopen only after installation of antiviral air filtration systems, which was opposed by mall owners and their tenants.

 In late July, over 130 bars were cited for violations of COVID-related regulations.
 The governor warned that bars would be shut down again if compliance did not improve.
 At least 40 businesses lost their liquor licenses between March and August.
 Some restaurants reported difficulty controlling the crowds gathered outside, despite hiring security.

 On July 11, a seven-year-old German Shepherd named Buddy died of COVID-19.
 He tested positive back in mid-April when his owners noticed he was having trouble breathing.
 He was the first dog in the United States to test positive for COVID-19.